nathangthomas/nebullam-action-list/README.md

 ## Features
-- A user is able to create, view, edit, or delete a task.
+- A user is able to create, view, edit, and delete a task.
 - A user can mark a task complete.
 (This functionality is not yet complete - Ran into some issues with how to get a React component to make a PUT request to toggle a boolean on a click event.)
 ##### [Back to Table of Contents](#table-of-contents)